 Less Stress, Especially for Kids

 Mediation often reduces stress during and following a divorce.
 This benefit is especially true for couples who have children, and for the children themselves.
 After all, the alternative to settling a family law or divorce case is usually going to trial.
 When a case goes to trial, a judge or jury who has never met either side make decisions for the family.
 These decisions will have major consequences for everyone involved.
 At this point, you are no longer in direct control over the outcome of your case.
 Without question, this uncertainty increases the level of stress in an already emotional process.
-For this reason alone, mediation should be taken seriously by divorcing parents and parents involved in custody modification actions.
+For this reason alone, divorcing parents and parents involved in custody cases should take mediation seriously.